 a, b, c, d and f

-Each journal entry is expected to be a 4-page A4 document with 350 words per entry alongside graphics that illustrate the student’s design ideas.
+A total of 10 journal entries through the semester, with 250 words per entry alongside graphics that illustrate the student’s design ideas.

 |Criteria linkages:|| |